tmfreiberg/primes_in_intervals/README.md

     # interval_type is either 'disjoint' or 'prime-start' or not (defaults to 'overlap' unless 'disjoint'/'prime-start' is explicitly given).
     if interval_type == 'disjoint':
         return disjoint_cp(C,H)
-    # if interval_type is 'prime-start' or not given or is anything string other than 'disjoint'
+    # if interval_type is 'prime_start' or not given or is anything string other than 'disjoint'
-    if interval_type == 'prime-start':
+    if interval_type == 'prime_start':
         return prime_start_cp(C,H)
-    # if interval_type is 'overlap' or not given or is anything string other than 'disjoint' or 'prime-start'
+    # if interval_type is 'overlap' or not given or is anything string other than 'disjoint' or 'prime_start'
     if interval_type == 'overlap':
         return overlap_cp(C,H)
 ```